openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_qspim.rst

 In QPI mode, if LSB is set to 0, then spi_sdo0_o will reflect msb bit else it reflects lsb bit of recived data.
    In SPI mode, spi_sdo0_o reflects the data recived from the external device.

-Below the typic command sequence for TX operation
+Below is the example command sequence for TX operation

 +-------------------+------------------------+-----------------------------+
 | Command           | L2 memory Encoded Word | Description                 |